-- Step 1: A BT model is integrated, so that the cause-consequence chain or causal relationships can be easily identified and evolvement of drilling incidents can be foreseen. - Step 2: Uncertainties related to DBN model construction and failure data are considered.
-The parameters of CPTs from the previous time to the current time used in the proposed model are assumed both time-variant and time-homogeneous. - Step 3: Estimation does not only focus on forward analysis, but also dynamics given any event occurring drilling process.
-In addition, the occurrence probability of a top event as a function of time will be evaluated.
-The root cause reasoning and the development trend of underlying consequence are discussed given the occurrence of top event in diagnostic analysis.
+- Step 1: A BT model is integrated, so that the cause-consequence chain or causal relationships can be mostly easily identified and foreseen. - Step 2: Uncertainties on model and parameters related to DBN construction are taken into account.
+The parameters of CPTs from the previous time to the current time used in the proposed model are assumed both time-variant and time-homogeneous. - Step 3: Estimation does not only focus on forward analysis, but also dynamics given any events occurring drilling process.
+In addition, the occurrence probability of a hazardous event or the development trend of its underlying consequence as functions of time will be predicted.
+The root cause reasoning is discussed given the occurrence of an hazardous event in diagnosis analysis.